svendewindt/ansible-role-omsagent-linux/README.md

 The Microsoft Operations Manager agent connects to an Azure Operations Manager Suite (OMS) workspace, a part of the [Microsoft Azure Monitor solution](https://docs.microsoft.com/en-us/azure/azure-monitor/).
 The solution allows you to collect and analyze telemetry to maximize performance and availability of your resources.
 For more information about Azure monitor refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/overview)

-This role installs the OMS agent and the dependency agent.
+This role installs the OMS agent and (optionally) the dependency agent.

 ## Requirements